Former Zebras attacker, Mogakolodi ‘Tsotso’ Ngele has been handed a career lifeline by South Africa’s Absa Premiership side, Black Leopards.

 He arrived at Choorklop in July 2015 where he found playing minutes hard to come by in the star-studded Downs team.
 In the first season he made just three starts in 10 appearances, scoring a single goal.
 He was then shipped on loan to Bidvest Wits at the start of the 2016-2017 season.

 The 28-year-old went on to make most of his loan spell under Gavin Hunt as they won their first ever league title, where Ngele made 18 appearances, scoring three goals.

 But still he struggled with game time at Sundowns upon his return from loan.
-He competed with Khama Billiat, Sibusiso Vilakazi, Themba Zwane and Keegan Dolly
+He competed with Khama Billiat, Sibusiso Vilakazi, Themba Zwane and Keegan Dolly for a starting berth.

 Ngele was once again forced out on loan in the middle of the 2017-2018 season to SuperSport United where he proved his quality with a goal in three starts of his eight appearances.

 Injuries hampered Tsotso’s quest for a starting berth at the start of last season.
 He was then deemed surplus to requirements by coach Pitso Mosimane as he was relegated to the reserve side.

 At the start of the year, Tsotso was left idling as he sort refuge at his former side, Township Rollers, where he trained to keep fit.